 Grading and rating lists used

 The ECF grading list used in the calculations is the one that applies at the start of each section of the tournament or the relevant Junior 4NCL weekend e.g. for the British Championships the grading list will be the July list and for the South of England Championships it will be the January list.

 For those opponents without ECF grades (category A – E) but with a FIDE rating, the relevant FIDE Rating list at the start of the tournament section is used instead.
 ECF standard grades (category A – E) are used in the calculations except for those opponents with only ECF rapid grades (category A – E) where those grades will be used instead.
 ECF category F grades are not taken into account in the calculations.

-[For the main 4NCL which takes place over a number of weekends, the ECF grading list used in the calculations will be the one applying at the start of each weekend or, for those opponents without ECF grades (category A – E) but with a FIDE rating, the relevant FIDE rating list at the start of each weekend.]
+[For the main 4NCL which takes place over a number of weekends, the ECF grading list used in the calculations will be the one applying at the start of Weekend 1 or, for those opponents without ECF grades (category A – E) but with a FIDE rating, the relevant FIDE rating list at the start of that weekend.]

 Thanks to Anurag Gupta for the calculator